Ntopo1/Network-Configuration---CCNA-Recap/README.md

 ```

-At this step, we are beginning to assign static IPv4 addresses.
+<p><align="left">At this step, we are beginning to assign static IPv4 addresses.
 Generally, in your network, it's good practice to set static IP addresses on network interfaces so that you can have set addresses to diagnose network errors.
 The external-facing interfaces, G0/0/0 and G0/1/0, use Dynamic Host Configuration Protocol (DHCP) to have their interfaces assigned an address from the Internet Service Provider that they are connected to.
 Later, Network Address Translation (NAT) will be applied so that internal devices will be able to reach the Internet.

 From Global Configuration mode, enter the command 'interface `<interface #>`' to enter interface configuration mode (config-if)#, followed by the command 'ip address `<ip address>` `<netmask>`' to assign a static IP address.
 The command 'no shutdown' needs to be used on each interface because router interfaces are down by default, unlike switches.
 The 'no shutdown' command is not needed on the loopback interface l0 because the command int l0 creates a virtual loopback interface, which is active by default.
 Now, the output of the command 'do show ip interface brief' from Global configuration mode should look like this:</p>
 <p align="center">